rvparagas/web-app/README.md

 ## Overview

 This is a notes app for CPS630 A2.
 Users can view a list of notes, add new ones, update them, and delete them.
 The app uses a **Node.js + Express** backend connected to **MongoDB** (Mongoose), with three HTML pages (Home, Notes, About) and a REST API.
 Data is stored in MongoDB.
-On first run, if the notes collection is empty, the server seeds three test notes.
+On first run, if the collection is empty, the server seeds three test notes.
 In the future this could be extended with a React+Vite front end (e.g. on the `frontend` branch), auth, or more CRUD resources.

 ## Documentation